 Well, the good news is that it became such an integrated part of the toy box as the kids incorporate it in their imaginative play fairly often.

 The BabyBorn Interactive Bath Tub is pretty much what it says on the tin: a plastic bath tub, that gurgles like a bath running water.
-More exciting that that, however is the removable shower and bubble plunger.
+More exciting that that, however is the removable shower and bath toys without mold.

 The shower has a nozzle under it that sucks water up from the bath tub, and by pressing the plunger, the water comes through the shower head.
 Much like the way showers work at the gym or on a campsite, without the recycled water part.
 The bubble maker has a whole on the top where you pour your shampoo or dishwashing liquid or whatever suits the doll you’re going to bath, and plunge, plunge, plunge and lo and behold, bubbles stream out of the side openings and fill the bath.